Tscholten1/Selectable-Layer-Template/README.md

 # Selectable-Layer-Template
- Experimental template for map with selectable layers.
-Use the web-map "Getting to and from in Chicago"
+Uses the web-map "Getting to and from in Chicago" Experimental template for map with selectable layers.